-Participants are informed about recent evidence and ongoing work on relationship between economic and sustainable development and investment in health, including emerging methods for measuring this.
+Participants are informed about recent evidence and ongoing work on the mutual relationships between economic and sustainable development, investment in health as well as poverty reduction, including emerging methods for measuring this.

-Participants provided clear recommendation on how investment in health should be positioned in the post-2015 agenda.
+Participants provided clear recommendation on how the investment case for health should be positioned in the post-2015 agenda.

 Background information